Santiago de Compostela Spain

 The Way to the Cathedral of Santiago de Compostela

 A Former Necropolis and a Roman Burial Ground

 Before it became a pilgrimage destination, Santiago de Compostela was a burial ground.
-The name Compostela came from the Latin word, Compostum meaning burial ground.
-Excavation underneath the Cathedral in Santiago reinforced this belief with the finding of a Roman cemetery and a pre-Roman Necropolis, a cemetery during the ancient times.
+The name Compostela came from the Latin word, Compostum, meaning burial ground.
+Excavation underneath the Cathedral in Santiago reinforced this belief with the finding of a Roman cemetery and a pre-Roman Necropolis, a cemetery during ancient times.